MacLotsen/tlw/README.md

 ## Deployment

 When deploying to a target, make sure to set the option `CMAKE_BUILD_TYPE`.
-For the rest the proces stays the same.
+For the rest the process stays the same.
 ```bash
 mkdir build-release; cd build-release
 cmake -DCMAKE_BUILD_TYPE=Release ..